m-emre-yalcin/m-emre-yalcin.github.io/content/web.md

 - August 2016 - August 2017 _12 months_
 - Turkey - Istanbul/Nisantası

 Programmed advanced Excel worksheets that helped the team to increase productivity.
+Became key personnel for the manager.

 ## [Education](#education)